rdlauer/articles/airtable/extending-simple-chart/tutorial.md

 ## Step 5: Play around with your new bar chart!

 When you save your changes locally, your custom app will reload automatically in the browser.
-Go ahead and choose the x-axis and y-axis columns using the provided select elements.
+Go ahead and choose the x-axis and y-axis columns using the provided select boxes.
 Your new stacked bar chart should appear, color-coded by the "group by" selection.

 ![completed bar chart](extended-chart.png)

-Play around with your chart by adding/removing data from your table and swapping x- and y-axis elements.
+Play around with your chart by adding/removing data from your table and swapping x- and y-axis fields.

 Have fun charting with Airtable custom apps! 📊